 Her cooperative business experience includes thirteen years in purchasing, sales and marketing for Cheese Rustlers and Roots and Fruits Cooperative Produce, both worker-owned cooperatives and wholesale suppliers to retail grocery co-ops in Minnesota and the surrounding region.
 Working for Northcountry Cooperative Development Fund (NCDF) Emily established development services for consumer-owned groceries and other expanding cooperatives.
 She has provided training and consultation for cooperative business owners, managers, and boards of directors throughout the Midwest.
 She has also worked in corporate and foundation relations, fundraising for or nonprofit organizations, including MacPhail Center for Music, Tree Trust, and Courage Center (now Courage Kenny Institute).

 Emily enjoys reading, gardening, walking and time with family, including grandsons, Joey and Toby, and cat, Kuni.

 Philip Bradley is in his third term (ends 2016) and serves on the Finance Committee.
 Now retired, he finds his former business marketing career very helpful in his role on the Board.
 He has a B.A. and M.B.A. from Harvard University, and an M.L.S. from the University of Minnesota.

 Philip's enthusiasm for good food brought him to the Wedge, but over the last few years he has become interested in helping new and small food co-ops grow.
 He and board members from other Twin Cities food co-ops helped start the Minnesota Food Co-op Board group, whose mission is fellowship, mentoring, and education for board members from all 42 Minnesota food co-ops.

 Philip and his wife Jan enjoy being with their extended family and grandchildren.
 At home, they are often involved in house renovation or gardening projects.

-Mike Dooley is Secretary-Treasurer and is in his third term (ends in 2018).
+Mike Dooley is Secretary-Treasurer and Chair of the Finance Committee and is in his third term (ends in 2018).
 Mike has extensive experience in the food service industry and worked as a Certified Public Accountant for several years.
 He is a native Minneapolitan and graduated from the Carlson School at the University of Minnesota with a B.S.B. in Accounting.
 Mike brings his extensive experience in the financial and business management sectors to the Wedge and believes that the Wedge Co-op will continue its success by adhering to the co-op principles which guide its business model.